Social Interaction Self-Statement Test

 Frequently Asked Questions

-Items cover brief, typical interactions such as meeting someone new, starting a conversation, or speaking with someone of the opposite gender.
-The focus is on internal thoughts during the interaction rather than observable behavior.
+Items reference brief, everyday interpersonal encounters such as meeting someone new, starting a conversation, or interacting with unfamiliar people.
+The focus is on internal self-talk during the situation rather than observable behavior or communication skill.

-How long does it take and how many items are there?
+How long does the SISST take and how many items does it include?

 WHAT THE TEST MEASURES